lamaSonmez/ny-times-app/README.md

 ## Run The Application
  - clone the project to your machine.
  - install packages used by Runining `npm install`.
- - navigate to project folder and Run `ng server`.
+ - navigate to project folder and Run `ng serve`.
  - since we are using jsonserver we need to run that server on
    - go to auth-server by typing `cd auth-server`
    - Run `npm run start-auth`